 You have 30 days from the date of mailing of the Exemption or Agricultural Classification denial notice to file a petition with the Value Adjustment Board (VAB).

-TRIM (Truth in Millage) Notices are mailed to all property owners.
+TRIM (Truth in Millage) Notices of proposed property taxes are mailed to all property owners.
 The Property Appraiser's office conducts a "Review Period" when additional resources are dedicated to providing taxpayers with an explanation and review of their assessment.
 Differences of opinion on value and any discrepancies should be discussed at this time.

 Owners have 25 days from the mailing of the TRIM notice to file a petition with the Value Adjustment Board.

 Assessment rolls are certified for collection.

 Tax bills are mailed by the Hillsborough County Tax Collector.

 The Hillsborough County Property Appraiser is an elected official charged with the duty and responsibility to appraise all of the property in the County.
 This includes real estate and tangible personal property (the equipment, machinery and fixtures) of businesses.